allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 | query time [ms]  | 82      | 846          |
 | memory [MB]      | 94      | 30           |

-As you can see, the Bloom Filter returned less than 1% false results, but - at the same time - it used three times less memory than HashSet variant.
-Unfortunately, the times of Bloom Filter's version are significantly higher.
+As you can see, the Bloom Filter returned less than 1% false results, but — at the same time — it used three times less memory than HashSet variant.
+Unfortunately, the times of Bloom Filter’s version are significantly higher.
-Let's check what happens when we increase the size of the input set:
+Let’s check what happens when we increase the size of the input set:

 *n=100000000/f=0.1*